zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 The solution for the already perturbed (e.g. object-space) normals is given in the previous section.
 In this section, let's find the solution for tangent-space normals.

 Without loss of generality, let's consider the X-Y plane for planar mapping.
-Our surface \\(S\\) then becomes a height map w.r.t. this plane (we assume that this is a suitable parametrization for the particular surface):
+Our surface $S$ then becomes a height map w.r.t. this plane (we assume that this is a suitable parametrization for the particular surface):

 $$ \tag{39} z = h(x, y), $$
 $$ \tag{40} \begin{bmatrix} u \cr v \end{bmatrix} = \begin{bmatrix} x \cr y \end{bmatrix}. $$